 The research tool was a survey questionnaire, consisting of three parts.
 The first part included questions related to the issue of wastewater management in the analyzed community.
 There were also questions concerning the development of sewage management.
 The second part of the questionnaire consisted of questions concerning the preferred amounts for the use of the sewage management system by inhabitants.
-The third part of the questionnaire concerned personal data and general socioeconomic characteristics of the respondents, which consisted of questions concerning their age, gender, education, income and place of residence.
-The research trial was conducted by means of direct interview among 100 inhabitants of the commune of Juchnowiec Kościelny.
+The third part of the questionnaire concerned the respondents' personal data and general socioeconomic characteristics, which consisted of questions concerning their age, gender, education, income, and place of residence.
+The research trial was conducted by means of direct interview among 105 inhabitants of the commune of Wyszki_of which 83% of the respondents are men, and 17% are women.
 The questionnaire contained, among other things, questions about the types of sewage collection and treatment system in the municipality.
 For the purposes of the article, the answers of the commune residents who were not connected to the sewage system or had a holding tank were taken into account.

-The conducted research has shown that the inhabitants of the commune are aware of the fact that the expansion of the sewage system is a profitable investment only in urbanized areas, while an alternative to dispersed areas is home wastewater treatment plants.
+The conducted research has shown that the inhabitants of the commune are aware of the fact that the expansion of the sewage system is a profitable investment only in urbanized areas.
+In contrast, an alternative to dispersed areas is home wastewater treatment plants.
 The residents are aware of the fact that they will not have a sewage system, which is why the survey showed support for building a household-level sewage treatment plant.
 Some of them claimed that everything is better than a holding tank, which threatens the environment.
-The survey also showed that the residents of the Municipality of Juchnowiec Kościelny are aware of how sewage management is conducted in the municipality.
+The survey also showed that the residents of the Municipality of Wyszki are aware of how sewage management is conducted in the municipality and was able to identify problems related to the discharge and treatment of wastewater in the municipality.

-The respondents were also asked how much they would be willing to pay for the construction of a household-level sewage treatment plant (figure 2).
+The respondents were also asked how much they would be willing to pay to construct a household-level sewage treatment plant (figure 1).